Lecsó, Lečo, Letscho or Leczo is a savory Hungarian vegetable stew, whose base consists

 - At this point, the base is finished and the dish is basically ready to be eaten.

-If desired, add sliced hungarian klobasa or Debrecen sausage and continue to cook
+If desired, add sliced sausage or kielbasa and continue to cook

 for another 5-10 minutes.
 If desired, thicken the finished dish with an egg,